vikramnagashoka/Elements-of-Carla/writeup.md

         </node>
     </launch>

 The parameter args in the second line of launch should have a full path to ROS bag file. `export.launch` script is stored in `ros\launch` directory.
-To extract the images we just need to run
+To extract the images from ROS bag file we just need to run

     roslaunch export.launch